Guide to Maternity Photography – Capturing the Beauty of Pregnancy

 The key is to be empathetic toward your client and always check their comfort levels with every location and pose.

 And, yes – there will be plenty of bathroom breaks, so factor those into your schedule!
+You should also read this guide with regards to timing: when to take maternity photos.

 5. Pay attention to wardrobe